-After waiting for many months, I gradually became convinced that Japan would never have a Personal Ordinariate since the offer was apparently for English speaking countries with large groups of Anglicans wanting to become Catholic.
+After studying and waiting for many months, I gradually became convinced that Japan would never have its own personal ordinariate since that option was apparently for English speaking countries with large groups of Anglicans.
 1

 So I decided to join the Catholic Church as soon as possible, even if I had to come in as an individual rather than in a group.

 Now the question was how to go about it.
 How does an Evangelical Protestant become a Catholic?